apple/swift-numerics/Sources/ComplexModule/Documentation.docc/ComplexModule.md

-`b` ought to have type `Double`, but if we did have a Complex-by-Real `*` operation, `2*a` would either be ambiguous (if there were no type context), or be inferred to have type `Complex<Double>` (if the expression appeared in the context of an extension defined on `Compex`).
+`b` ought to have type `Double`, but if we did have a Complex-by-Real `*` operation, `2*a` would either be ambiguous (if there were no type context), or be inferred to have type `Complex<Double>` (if the expression appeared in the context of an extension defined on `Complex`).